 - Take out a timer and actually give yourself two minutes per response.
 If you go too long, consider cutting out the “fat,” or parts that don’t directly answer the question.

 - Have a friend mock interview and evaluate you.
 Don’t have anyone?
 Mock interview yourself.

 - Practice your speech over your computer camera.
 You’ll get comfortable with seeing your own face instead of an interviewer’s, plus you’ll also spot whether you need to sit up straighter or shift your gaze less.

-While video assessments can seem a bit overwhelming, I hope this will remind you that it’s not much different than any other kind of interview—and a bit of preparation is all it takes to get to that (arguably) more comfortable in-person round.
+While digital interviews can seem a bit overwhelming, I hope this will remind you that it’s not much different than any other kind of interview—and a bit of preparation is all it takes to get to that (arguably) more comfortable in-person round.